bbauska/JS-svg/README.md

 }
 </pre>

-After this, you should end up with something similar to Figure 4-12.
+<p>After this, you should end up with something similar to Figure 4-12.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 32.
 Using Gen.gaussian to position 10,000 lines (112) ~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"